davidgaworski/ScrobbleDaddy/README.md

 # ScrobbleDaddy
 Scrobbles your Vinyl to Last.FM automatically.
+Built on Python 3.7